| | | |

 Duration:1:45 - 2 hours

+| | | Switch on the oven to pre-heat.
 Butter your forms.
 I'm using Pyrex ceramic ones, but glass or anything that can stand the oven heat will do.
+Measure the medium oats into the big bowl, add the spices and mix them in.
+Add the water and the eggs and mix again. |

+| Peel the garlic, remove green middle bits and make mouse from it.
 If you have such a squishy-thingy use that one, otherwise hold the garlic down on a chopping board with one hand and with the other rasp little bits off it with the back of the peeling knife.
+Add to the oat/spice/egg mix and mingle it in. | |

 The Big Sugar Experiment